 Another common theme in the Asia-Pacific is its aforementioned status as the fastest growing region for States Parties to the Rome Statute.
 This may be due to a number of factors.
 Both international and domestic civil society organisations have increased pressure on Asia-Pacific States to join the Court.
-Groups such as the Coalition for the International Criminal Court (CICC) and Parliamentarians for Global Action (PGA) have encouraged governments in the region to accede and increase human rights protections.
+Groups such as the CICC and PGA have encouraged governments in the region to accede and increase human rights protections.
 Former President of the International Criminal Court, Judge Sang-Hyun Song also made it a priority to involve more Asia-Pacific States in the Court.
-Following meetings with him, both the Philippines and Maldives joined the Court.
+Following meetings with him, both the Philippines, now withdrawn, and Maldives joined the Court.
 The trend also follows a growing international consensus on accepting human rights regimes and the role of the ICC in international affairs.
 Such a positive trend is demonstrated by the attitudinal shift of UN Security Council members from the creation of the Court to the situation in Libya.